 *The palpebral fissure is the separation between the upper and lower eyelids.

 This stunning illustration comes from a manuscript on display at the British Museum.
 It was "commissioned in the last years of the 17th century

 by Emperor Iyasu I Yohannes of Ethiopia for use in his royal city

 of Gondar."
 Note the symbols of the apostles surrounding the enthroned Christ: Matthew the Man, John the Eagle, Luke the Ox, and Mark the Lion.
 I find it interesting how the compressed bodies, large-eyed faces, and stylized positioning reflect the Coptic (Egyptian) style, but do it in such a distinctive manner.

 Here's another Ethiopian illustration, this one found in an early twentieth-century psalter, which highlights the compressed figures, the enormous eyes, and the stylized positioning.

 This comes from an article by Jimmy Dunn, reprinted in Tour Egypt.
 Dunn's exposition of Coptic symbolism (iconization) could easily be extended to the Ethiopian examples as well:

-- Small mouths, so that they cannot be the source of empty or harmful words.
+Small mouths, so that they cannot be the source of empty

-- Small noses, because the nose is sometimes seen as sensual.
+Small noses, because the nose is sometimes seen as

-- Large heads, which imply that the figure is devoted to contemplation and prayer.
+Large heads, which imply that the figure is devoted to